 - Retargeting video ads on Facebook

 E-Gmat has a retargeting campaign on Facebook that serves social proof ads to existing customers and high-value audiences.
-This cements trust and continues to nurture the brand-buyer relationship.
+This social influence cements trust and continues to nurture the brand-buyer relationship.

 Everyone likes to feel special.
-Bolster your relationship with existing customers and website visitors by sharing special offers, like discounts, referral rewards, or a free gift for people that re-engage via Facebook retargeting ads.
+So bolster your relationship with existing customers and website visitors by sharing special offers, like discounts, referral rewards, or a gift for people that re-engage via Facebook retargeting ads.

-Waterwell Winery serves ads to existing customers around their birthday, offering them a free birthday dinner if they claim the deal.
+TGI Fridays suggests these ads to existing customers around their birthday, offering them a free dessert through their Give More Stripes program.

 Dynamic Facebook retargeting ads are personalized to the consumer’s own experience.
 They show products the shopper has already looked at (even if they haven’t put anything in their cart) to create a unique experience.